Career Technical Education (CTE)

 Across all sites after-school classes offered by PUSD

-• Manufacturing Machining and Forming After School Class- Teacher, Joe Martinez
+- Manufacturing Machining and Forming After School Class- Teacher, Vacancy

 Afterschool Classes offered by San Antonio Regional Occupational Program